 With our expertise in estate planning, Quraishi Law Firm & Wealth Management can help you prepare better for the future.
 Whether it’s for your long-term health care or inheritance to your children, we can guide you in creating an estate plan ideal for your unique requirements.

 Our attorneys are available at our Jonesboro and Little Rock office locations to serve clients throughout Northeast and Central Arkansas.
-We are also available to meet with clients in our Memphis, Tennessee office, so don’t hesitate to contact us to set an appointment for an Initial Planning Session to discuss your estate, wealth and tax planning needs.
+We are also available to meet with clients in our Memphis, Tennessee office, so don’t hesitate to contact us to set an appointment for a Strategy Session to discuss your estate, wealth and tax planning needs.